cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 For X25519 and X448, public keys and Diffie-Hellman outputs MUST be validated as described in {{?RFC7748}}.
 In particular, recipients MUST check whether the Diffie-Hellman shared secret is the all-zero value and abort if so.

-### KEM Key Reuse

-An `ikm` input to `DeriveKeyPair()` ({{derive-key-pair}}) MUST NOT be reused elsewhere, in particular not with `DeriveKeyPair()` of a different KEM.

-The randomness used in `Encap()` and `AuthEncap()` to generate the KEM shared secret or its encapsulation MUST NOT be reused elsewhere.

-As a sender or recipient KEM key pair works with all modes, it can be used with multiple modes in parallel.
-HPKE is constructed to be secure in such settings due to domain separation using the `suite_id` variable.
-However, there is no formal proof of security at the time of writing for using multiple modes in parallel; {{HPKEAnalysis}} and
-{{ABHKLR20}} only analyze isolated modes.

 ### Future KEMs {#future-kems}